To sign up for our daily email newsletter, CLICK HERE

 Regular exercise offers major benefits for overcoming addiction.
-Studies show that physically active people have lower rates of drug and alcohol misuse.
+Studies show that physically active people have lower rates of drug or alcohol abuse.
 One study found adults exercising 3-5 times weekly were around 50% less likely to relapse after treatment.
 The advantages begin right away.

 Just a single 30-minute workout can decrease cravings and withdrawal for hours by releasing feel-good brain chemicals.
 Utilizing exercise in addiction recovery is a practical approach.
 This article looks at the science and offers tips to start.
 With commitment, an exercise regimen can offer substantial support during the recovery journey.